-A. Purpose
+Purpose

-The purpose of the rule changes is, in part, to comply with federal and state statutory requirements.
-The rule changes also promote the efficient use of available funds providing affordable, safe and nurturing child care services to the maximum number of eligible families in order to enable them to achieve or maintain self-sufficiency.
-The Commission also removes certain obsolete rule provisions.
+The purpose of the proposed rule changes is, in part, to comply with federal and state statutory requirements.
+The proposed rule changes also promote the efficient use of available funds providing affordable, safe and nurturing child care services to the maximum number of eligible families in order to enable them to achieve or maintain self-sufficiency.
+The Commission also proposes removing certain obsolete rule provisions.

-B. Background
+Background

-The Commission adopts rule changes in order to comply with federal laws regarding the exclusion of certain federal educational loans and monetary allowances paid to certain children of Vietnam veterans from the income eligibility calculation.
-The Commission also adopts the rule changes in response to Senate Bill 280 (SB 280) enacted by the 78th Legislature, Regular Session, which requires modifications in the parent notification period for terminating child care services.
+The Commission proposes rule changes in order to comply with federal laws regarding the exclusion of certain federal educational loans and monetary allowances paid to certain children of Vietnam veterans from the income eligibility calculation.
+The Commission also proposes the rule changes in response to Senate Bill 280 (SB 280) enacted by the 78th Legislature, Regular Session, which requires changes in the parent notification period for terminating child care services.
 SB 280 also allows the Commission the option of discontinuing the Train Our Teacher (TOT) scholarship program.
-The Commission also makes technical amendments to reflect the name change from the Texas Department of Protective and Regulatory Services (TDPRS) to the Texas Department of Family and Protective Services (TDFPS) as required by House Bill 2292, enacted by the 78th Legislature, Regular Session.